 Even with a very blinkered viewpoint, we are all aware of the large-scale changes taking place in the post-pandemic world of work.
 We have all seen the articles written about the return to the office, and we have all read the guides discussing the costs and benefits associated with hybrid working.
 But many of these guides and articles raise more questions than they answer.

-What, for example, is the best way to manage the hybrid workplace so as to maximise productivity and efficiency?
+What, for example, is the best way to manage the hybrid workplace so as to maximize productivity and efficiency?
 How do we design and manage the workplace so that things like remote worker needs, employee engagement, company culture, face-to-face interaction, and other such considerations are fully accounted for?
 Should there be rules for hybrid working in the workplace?
 And if so, what should they be.
 Let me offer a solution to some of these questions in the form of dynamic allocation.

 First though, here are some other, more basic things to consider.